danbivins/dan-port-site/pages/projects/partner.md

 *An early mockup, on mobile, showing program offerings for someone who is incarcerated.*

-![A detail view of a program's listing.](/static/img/cc_detail.png) *A detail view of a program's listing.*
+![A detail view of a program's listing.](/static/img/cc_detail.png) *A detail view of a community program's listing.*

 [Next project](/projects/mgov)